Merrixx/FirefoxCSS/README.md

 # FirefoxCSS

-Firefoxcss for the optimal clean build
+My FirefoxCss Settings for the optimal clean build.